Support for Educators

 - If home printing is limited or unavailable consider the following:

-- Skill Builders: Students can write the answers to many questions in a notebook.
-Alternatively, a PDF mark-up or annotation tool can be used to complete many of the Skill Builders electronically if they cannot be printed.
+- Lexia Skill Builders: Digital versions of Skill Builders are available on the Resources Hub.
+Alternatively, students can write the answers to many questions in a notebook, or use a PDF annotation tool to complete many of the Skill Builders electronically.

-- Lessons: Most Lexia Lessons can be delivered without printing the PDF.
+- Lexia Lessons: Most Lexia Lessons can be delivered without printing the PDF.
 Often, the reproducible materials that accompany the lesson can be created by hand or viewed electronically.
+In addition, the Core5 Phonics Lessons are available as Google slide decks on the Resources Hub.

 - Additional supplemental resources can be also be shared with families and include the following: